YouTube TV has been my #1 pick for people who want to cut the cable TV cord and still watch their favorite channels.

 YouTube TV has added a few features that really improve the viewing experience, like multiview to watch up to four channels on a single screen.

-I think this feature alone will keep some sports fans from canceling after the price hike.
+This feature alone has kept some sports fans from canceling after the price hike.

 6. Family Sharing